Entrain

 When you recline, close your eyes, and become immersed in one of our musical environments, something specific begins to happen.
 Your brain's oscillations start to synchronize with the temporal structure of the music — a well-studied phenomenon called neural entrainment.
 This isn't metaphorical.
 It's measurable, it's been documented in neuroscience research for decades, and it's the same basic mechanism that makes your foot tap to a beat.
 But Entrain compositions are designed to engage entrainment at a deeper level — not just the motor system, but the multiple layers of interlocking neural rhythms that govern perception, attention, and autonomic function.
 We call these Ritual Rhythmic Environments.

-The spatial design of the environment deepens this process.
-Sound reaches you from every direction — above, below, and around your body — so that you're not listening to the music so much as resting inside it.
-When sound arrives from below and around the body, it's not just heard — it's felt.
-Vibration becomes part of the experience, and the distinction between hearing the sound and being inside it dissolves.
+The spatial design deepens this.
+Sound reaches you from every direction — above, below, around the body — so you're not listening to the music so much as resting inside it.
+Arriving from below and around, it isn't only heard but felt; the distinction between hearing the sound and being inside it dissolves.

-As entrainment takes hold, your heartbeat and breathing begin to respond as well.
-The strucutres and patterns of the music interact with your body's own rhythmic processes, shifting your autonomic state — typically toward the kind of deep coherence that's difficult to access within the pace of daily life.
+As entrainment takes hold, heartbeat and breathing respond as well, shifting your autonomic state toward a depth of coherence that's hard to reach within the pace of daily life.
 Your sense of time changes.
 The scanning, seeking quality of ordinary attention quiets.
-Different modes of awareness becomes available.
+Different modes of awareness become available.

 03